Daudr/daudr-blog/content/blog/firebase-summit-2019/index.md

 ---
 title: "News From Firebase Summit 2019"
-description: The Firebase Summit 2019 took place on the 26th of September in Madrid and I had the honuor to attend.
-In this article I'll talk about the various (and cool) new features that's been announced.
+description: The Firebase Summit 2019 took place on the 26th of September in Madrid and I had the honor to attend.
+In this article, I'll talk about the various (and cool) new features that have been announced.
 tags: ["firebase", "FirebaseSummit", "blog", "travel", "Madrid"]
 keywords: ["firebase", "FirebaseSummit", "blog", "travel", "Madrid"]
 cover_image: https://firebasestorage.googleapis.com/v0/b/daudr-blog.appspot.com/o/attending-firebase-2019%2Ffirebase-attendee-badge.jpg?alt=media&token=32b09174-7ffe-404d-90b1-626c1f1f99b2